Turning 65 and Medicare: New to Medicare

 Medicare Part B requires a premium and is optional.
 If you don’t want it, you need to inform Social Security, and they will mail you your new Medicare card with Part A only.

-An Initial Enrollment Period is a 7-month period that begins 3 months before you turn age 65, or, in the case of disability, 3 months before your 25th month of disability.
+An Initial Enrollment Period is a 7-month period that begins three months before you turn age 65, or, in the case of disability, three months before your 25th month of disability.
 You can sign up anytime during the Initial Enrollment Period.
-If you sign up for Part A and/or Part B during the first 3 months of your Initial Enrollment Period, your coverage will start in most cases the first day of your birthday month.
+If you sign up for Part A and/or Part B during the first three months of your Initial Enrollment Period, your coverage will start in most cases the first day of your birthday month.
 However, by waiting until you are 65 or older, your Medicare coverage will be delayed.
-This is important to note because it can negatively impact you and your health.
+It can negatively impact you and your health.

-If you didn’t sign up for Medicare Part A (if you have to buy it) or Part B during the Initial Enrollment Period, you may sign up during the next General Enrollment Period.
+If you didn’t sign up for Medicare Part A (if you have to buy it) or Part B during the Initial Enrollment Period, you might sign up during the next General Enrollment Period.
 This period runs from January 1 through March 31 of each year.
 The coverage will start on July 1 of the year in which you have signed up.
 In most cases you’ll have to pay a late enrollment penalty.

 Enrolling in Medicare Part D

 You can sign up for Medicare Part D coverage, which is the Medicare Prescription Drug Plan.
 You may do so during the Initial Enrollment Period.
-If you didn’t enroll in Part D during the Initial Enrollment Period, you will have to pay a penalty that will be added to your monthly premium.
-The penalty is 1% for each month you could have enrolled, but did not (assuming you didn’t have the creditable coverage).
+If you didn’t enroll in Part D during the Initial Enrollment Period, you would have to pay a penalty that increases your monthly premium.
+The penalty is 1% for each month you could have enrolled but did not (assuming you didn’t have the creditable coverage).

-There is no automatic enrollment for Medicare Part D. You should do it either yourself, or through an independent agent who will help you with the large variety of prescription drug plans.
+There is no automatic enrollment for Medicare Part D. You should do it either yourself or through an independent agent who will help you with the vast variety of prescription drug plans.